Microsoft word - e-learning module formatted as for pdf.doc

 next week where the idea of coaching for health might fit.

 You may find it helpful to use a force field analysis to review the factors that are influencing your ability to carry out coaching people for health.
 As you can see it is the same table that you might use with people in helping them think about the changes they want to make.
-THE ISSUE:

 The helpful factors that I